flesler/parallel/README.md

 - Added aliases to some options: `-p` -> `--pipe`, `-D` -> `--dry-run`
 - `--round-robin` is implicit when `--pipe` is used
 - This module does support piped input and `:::` arguments together unlike GNU's
+- This module won't permutate input from `:::` and from stdin or `--arg-file`
 - GNU's `-m` can be achieved here with `--max-args=0` to distribute all input lines evenly among `--jobs`
 - `--shell` was added to allow pipes, redirection, etc
 - `--trim` doesn't support `<n|l|r|lr|rl>`, it trims all spaces, tabs and newlines from both sides